Nashville Seraphs: April to June

 Catcher Mike Trost, known for emphatically encouraging his teammates, was named team captain in early May.
 An otherwise disappointing 2–4 road trip, begun on May 10, ended with Nashville sweeping the Chattanooga Warriors in a doubleheader on May 19.
 They went on to win the next seven games at Athletic Park through May 28 to make it nine consecutive wins—three against the Montgomery Grays and two each against the Little Rock Travelers and New Orleans Pelicans.
 The Memphis Giants ended the streak on May 30, and the Nashvilles closed out their first full month of competition tied for first place with Evansville at 19–8 (.703).

 The Seraphs went five-for-five in an early June road trip, taking three games from Little Rock and two from Memphis, giving them sole possession of first place.
 Looking to keep his team at the top, Stallings released center fielder McCann on June 8.
 He had not played since June 2 following sporadic appearances after being hit by a pitch in the arm in late May.
 Stallings also planned to release shortstop Ritz, whose errors the team blamed for at least five losses.
 Stallings instead signed Patrick Lynch of the Bloomington, Illinois, Western Interstate League team to play short and moved Ritz to center field when Lynch joined the team on June 19.
 Ritz was later shifted to second, a position which he played much better, after Henry Smith, who exhibited poor fielding range and committed numerous errors on routine plays, was released after the game of June 29.

-Nashville won three games in a single day in a exceedingly rare June 26 tripleheader against Little Rock at Athletic Park.
+Nashville won three games in a single day in an exceedingly rare June 26 tripleheader against Little Rock at Athletic Park.
 The Tarvelers' manager refused to play the morning game after receiving a telegram from league president J. B. Nicklin informing him that playing more than two games in a day was optional.
 With only the home team taking the field, Daniels threw three strikes over the plate to Trost, and the umpire awarded Nashville the game on forfeit.
 Nashville won the afternoon and evening games, 17–7 and 8–5.
 The forfeited morning game was later removed from the record when the league's directors confirmed Nicklin's ruling that no team could be forced to play more than two games in a day.

 By the end of June, approximately halfway through the season, Nashville was locked in a three-way tie for first place with Evansville and Atlanta, and the rest of the league was virtually out of contention.